-Although every university has its own configuration of resources and external environment, more or less unique and procedures pertaining internationalisation and therefore business process modelling for a single university may yield very specific system, a number of rather universal indicators operationalise throughputs the inputs, outputs/outcomes/impacts related to internationalisation dimension [13].
+Although every university has its own configuration of resources and external environment, more or less unique procedures strategic goals and pertaining to internationalisation and therefore business process modelling for a single university may yield very specific of rather universal indicators system, a number operationalise the inputs, throughputs and outputs/outcomes/impacts related to internationalisation dimension [13].
 "Lagging" (output) internationalisation indicators usually are related to:

-inbound and outbound exchange students, international students (share of exchange students, year, percentage change ratio per inbound/outbound etc.)
+• inbound and outbound exchange students, international students (share of exchange students, percentage change per year, ratio inbound/outbound etc.)